You are here

 So much has been written about what social media marketing can and can't do for your business.
 Get beyond the hype with this Ultimate Guide to Social Media Marketing for the Small Business Owner.
 It features guidance on how to get started with social media with the right tools and planning; and also includes tips on how to build and engage with your growing community.

-Event marketing can work for all types of small businesses”from a service business to a product-oriented business; from a B-to-B company to a consumer focused company.
+Event marketing can work for all types of small businesses – from a service business to a product-oriented business and from a B-to-B company to a consumer focused company.
 Whether you own an accounting firm, a yoga studio, an auto repair shop, a bookstore or an office supply store, there's a way to make event marketing pay off for your business.
 Small business professional, Rieva Lesonsky, provides a closer look at both types of event marketing and how to make the most of them, read: Marketing Your Business with Events.

 - Spread the Word - 7 Tips for Promoting your Business with Public Relations